St. Brendan the Voyager

 Feast Day: May 16

-Our venerable and God-bearing father Brendan the Navigator (or the Voyager) was a sixth-century Irish Orthodox monk.
+Our venerable and God-bearing father Brendan the Voyager (or the Navigator) was a sixth-century Irish Orthodox monk.
 He was perhaps the first Orthodox Christian to set foot on Canadian soil, and as such, is the first of the saints to set foot in North America.
 He is also known as Brendan of Clonfert.

 St Brendan was born around 484 at Tralee in Kerry, Ireland.
 He founded several monasteries in Ireland, including Cluain Ferta Brenaind (or Clonfert) in County Galway.
 His missionary and pastoral travels took him on voyages to the Scottish islands, and possibly to Wales.
 He reposed in peace in 577.